 Interviewer: So how does that make you feel?

 Danny: It makes me agitated!
 I wake up early for nothing.
 I’ve done this course.
-I’ve done maths and English for two years and not got any qualifications.
+I’ve done maths and English for two years and not got any qualification (Danny, 10/2/2012)

-(Danny, 10/2/2012)
+The essence of Danny’s story is that he is a young person who is unemployed but who has been provided with access to a training programme.
+His case throws up serious questions about the relevance of what Danny has been provided, its rigour, and ultimately his capacity to ‘cash in’ his qualification for work.
+The impression given is that those who provide such programmes are absolved from any further responsibility after its creation, and the efficacy of the programmes is a matter entirely dependent on the extent of Danny’s motivation—which is low because of his perceived irrelevance of the qualification.
+In other words, Danny is the ‘cause’ of his own motivation crisis, as indicated by: his lack of organisational skills in receiving a letter for an interview; his failure to progress from one level to the next; his inability to productively use his time on the computer; and in the end, his failure to secure a job through lodging job applications.
+All of this smacks of a system that appears to believe that it is up to young people to develop themselves as saleable human capital and as an entrepreneurial self—and if this does not occur, then it must be their ‘fault’.

 Although Danny’s experiences of education and training were amongst the most negative of all those who took part in the study, it would be fair to say that most participants were skeptical about the value of much education and training available to them.
 This is perhaps unsurprising: the most common destination after completing an employability programme was a return to NEET status, whereas the second most common outcome was participation in similar training.